 Couldn’t companies just incorporate the technologies before?

 When an invention is patented, a person cannot make, use, sell, offer for sale, or import a patented invention without authorization from the patent holder.
-If a person or company incorporates all the elements or components of the patented invention into their invention, they are committing direct patent infringement or infringement under the doctrine of equivalents.
+If a person or company incorporates all the elements or components of the patented invention into their product or device, they are committing direct patent infringement or infringement under the doctrine of equivalents.

 What COULD this imply?